Turbasen/turbasen.py/README.md

 `def lookup(pages=1)`

-Retrieve a list of partial objects.
-Set `pages` to the number of pages you want returned, or `None` to return all objects (might take a while). `settings.LIMIT` objects are returned per page.
+Retrieve a list of all partial objects of this type.
+Limit the amount of objects returned by specifying `pages`.
+A page contains `settings.LIMIT` objects.

 `def get(object_id)`